Ankitkapoor4986/android_blog_explain/Readme.md

 Src->main->res->values->dimens.xml->Contains the dimention for the activity

-Src->main->res->AndroidMenifest.xml->This xml holds the permissions and list of all the main building blocks
+Src->main->res->AndroidManifest.xml->This xml holds the permissions and list of all the main building blocks

 Now coming to the  main building blocks of Android system